RackPing/api_client_samples/Docker/README.md

-# RackPing API 2.0 Client Docker
+# RackPing API 2.0 Client Sample Programs Docker

-Dockerfile and instructions to build an image to install several scripting languages, the RackPing API sample programs, and the demo harness.
+This folder includes a Dockerfile and instructions to build an image containing several scripting languages, the RackPing API sample programs, and the test harness.

 ## Getting Started